highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/docs.md

 This example is lengthier than the others on this page, so [click here](./paid-entry-example) to go to the Paid Entry Example document.

 ## Money and Item Transfer Pre-Authorization and Redemption <a name="preAuth"></a>
 A user can pre-authorize the transfer of money or items.
-The user can then save this authorization record in the form of an "Authorization ID" and "Secret" value pair.
+The user can then save this authorization record in the form of an "Authorization ID" and "Coupon ID" value pair.

 Later, a script written by this user can use these secret values to send the money or items associated with the authorization record to another user.